Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 Second, you should expect the roads to be narrow and very windy.
-This is not like driving on the open highways of the USA or Australia.
+Driving in New Zealand is not like driving on the open highways of the USA or Australia.

 Expect journeys to take much longer than they would in your home country.

-Roads are in excellent condition and people are generally very courteous drivers.
+Roads are in excellent condition and people in New Zealand are generally very courteous drivers.